 6. A more strategic focus for a digital CFO

+“Technology has forced CFOs to expand their expertise beyond accounting and finance,” affirms Heikki Siltanen.
 According to Michele Zangri, Vice-President of Operations and CFO for Unit 4 in North America, “modern technology has played a big hand if no the entire hand” in the evolution of finance roles.
-With all the on-going digital disruption in AI, automation, real-time data and cloud technology, the role of the chief financial officer will inevitable continue to evolve throughout 2018.
+With all the on-going digital disruption in AI, automation, real-time data and cloud technology, the role of the CFO will inevitable continue to evolve.

-This year, we will continue to see that evolution with more CFOs engaging in a whole variety of tasks highly influenced by new technology.
-“We will have to learn how to analyze data in real-time, how to detect future risks for our companies, where to find data, and especially how to add value to that data” advanced Miguel Losada.
+We will see that evolution with more CFOs engaging in a whole variety of tasks highly influenced by new technology.
+“We will have to learn how to analyze data in real-time, how to detect future risks for our companies, where to find data, and especially how to add value to that data,” advances Miguel Losada.

-In 2018, CFOs will be more involved with the strategic aspects of their companies.
-As stated by Miguel Losada, todays’ digital CFO is aware and understands the strategy of the company, becoming not only a figure capable of enabling corporate change but also a key piece in the achievements of the goals of the company.
+In 2019, CFOs will be more involved with the strategic aspects of their companies.
+As stated by Miguel Losada, today’s digital CFO is aware and understands the strategy of the company.
+The modern CFO not enables corporate change but also helps the company to achieve its goals.
 This strategic role will significantly increase in the next twelve months.

-Apart from these 6 trends,, there are some others that are worth mentioning.
+Apart from these 7 trends, there are some others that are worth mentioning.
 Ralph Wilson, for example, argues that core accounting functions will be moving from business units to centralized offshore specialist providers.
-He also thinks that 2018 will be guided by the adoption of new modern reporting packages that will improve “user-friendly KPI and dashboard reporting.”
+He also thinks that the adoption of new modern reporting packages will improve “user-friendly KPI and dashboard reporting.”

 Besides access to unit economics in real-time, Jose Li also stresses the importance of comparing and benchmarking technology.
 “Comparing and benchmarking information with your current financials, or with competitor’s financials, gives a different dimension not seen before”, argues Li.
 Benchmarking and comparison technology will play a big role this year.

 Finally, Mark Gandy hopes to see the integration of blockchain and virtual reality into financial management.
-In fact, he hopes 2018 is the year where blockchain will be integrated throughout major ERP platforms.
+In fact, he hopes 2019 is the year where blockchain will be integrated throughout major ERP platforms.
 He also wonders about how virtual reality can be integrated into the top finance organizations globally.
 “I see new and emerging innovations throughout the sales process.
 Finance?
 Not sure.
-Let’s see what happens in 2018”, concludes Gandy.
+Let’s see what happens”, concludes Gandy.

 Tech Trends for the Next Gen CFO: Going for the long run

 If we look carefully, there are two things that bond together all the trends we mentioned before.
 First of all, linearity.
 How can you talk about AI without touching automation or real-time insights?
-Likewise, it would be difficult to have a discussion about the changing role of the CFO without mentioning, at least briefly, the impact that cloud technology has had in financial management.
+How can you talk about the changing role of the CFO without saying anything about cloud technology in financial management?

 Second, evolution (vs. sudden disruption).
 All of these trends are extensions of things that have been occurring for some time.
 AI, automation and cloud technology are trendy now and they will probably be trendy this year or even five years from now.
-As stated by Vanessa Goscinny, “these trends have been developing for some time now and most of them will only be stronger in the future”.
-In other words, we are facing a group of CFO tech trends that will affect financial management in the long run.
+“These trends have been developing for some time now and most of them will only be stronger in the future,” states Vanessa Goscinny.
+In other words, we are facing a group of trends that will affect financial management in the long run.

 So there you have it.
 Are you a CFO or finance-related professional?
 Do you agree with the trends outlined by these experts?
 Is there anything we didn’t say that you see as a potential trend for this year?
 We would be happy to hear your thoughts about it and include them in upcoming articles.